 - Holding your shares for a specific time period.

 Choosing one of these two strategies isn’t quite as simple, though.
-Depending how when and how your sell your shares, there may be different things to consider regarding income tax, investment risk, and concentrated equity – all of which should influence which option you choose.
+Depending on how when and how you sell your shares, there may be different things to consider regarding income tax, investment risk, plan rules, and concentrated equity – all of which should influence which option you choose.

 Option 1: Sell Your ESPP Shares as Soon as Possible

-You could make the argument that selling ASAP is always the best strategy because selling your shares immediately allows you to capture any immediate gain thanks to the fact you bought at a discount but can sell at market value.
+You could make the argument that selling ASAP is the best strategy because selling your shares immediately allows you to capture any immediate gain thanks to the fact you bought at a discount but can sell at the current fair market value.

-If you were able to purchase your shares at the better of the purchase date price and the offer date price.
-This means you can purchase shares via the ESPP at $100, when the current market price (the purchase date price) is $150.
+If the stock price increases between the offer date and the purchase date and you have a lookback provision, you may be able to purchase shares at the better of the purchase date price and the offer date price.
+This means you can purchase shares via the ESPP at $50, when the current market price (the purchase date price) is $100.
 (This is a visual example of the value of the “look-back” provision.)
-On top of all that you get a 15% discount from the $100 offer date price.
+On top of all that you get a 15% discount from the $50 offer date price, so your actual purchase price is $42.50 per share.

-Even more eye-opening may be the outcome for scenario 3, when the purchase date price is lower than the offer date price.
-In this scenario, you purchase the shares at the lower of the offer date price of $100 and the purchase date price of $50, less the 15% discounts.
+When you review the down-market scenario, when the purchase date price is lower than the offer date price, you again will see a profit.
+This is because you are able to purchase shares at the lower of the offer date price of $50 and the purchase date price of $25, less the 15% discounts.

-The fact that you can purchase shares at the better of the two prices means that you are protected from a down market during the offering period.
-If the price goes down, you know you will buy the shares at the lowest price.
-As the example shows, even in a down market you can buy the shares for $42.50 (purchase date price less a discount) and immediately sell them for $50.
+The illustration that you may be able to purchase shares at the better of the two prices means that you may be protected from a down market during the offering period.
+If the price goes down, shares are purchased at the lowest price.
+As the example shows, even in a down market, you can buy the shares for $42.50 (purchase date price less a discount) and might be able to immediately sell them for $50.

 Option 2: Holding Employee Stock Purchase Plan Stock for a Period of Time